Table of contents

 Accountants and bookkeepers use a standard formula to calculate cost of goods sold for physical products:

-Beginning Inventory (stock) + Purchases – Ending Inventory = Cost of Goods Sold
+Beginning Inventory + Purchases – Ending Inventory = Cost of Goods Sold

-If you have any manufacturing labour costs or direct sales costs, you can include those as well, but that may not apply to all businesses.
+If you have any manufacturing labor costs or direct sales costs, you can include those as well, but that may not apply to all businesses.

 Cost of goods sold examples

 Cost of goods sold may also be referred to as “cost of sales.”
-Some public companies are required by law to share this information in their annual reports, so you can look at cost of goods sold, or cost of sales, for those listed on the Australian stock exchange.
+Public companies are required by law to share this information in their annual reports, so you can always look at cost of goods sold, or cost of sales, for any company listed on a major U.S. stock exchange.

 Here’s a hypothetical example for a small business, calculated using the standard cost of goods sold formula: